-These Walnut Bran Muffins are, hands down, the best bran muffins I have ever eaten.
+These Walnut Bran Muffin recipe is, hands down, the best bran muffin recipe ever!
 I mean, these guys are the KING of the bran muffins!
 And that’s no small feat since a good, much less GREAT, bran muffin is hard to come by.

 In my quest to find a good bran muffin over the years, I choked down a lot of really bad bran muffins.
 I did it for the fibre and health benefits but the taste always left much to be desired.
 Then I was introduced to these Walnut Bran Muffins….